tsjondin/module-js/README.md

 JavaScript client-side modularization

-Chained module syntax with some form of self-awareness, module.js enforces a sequential dependency resolution and will assure that a module's dependencies and their respective dependencies are resolved before running the module definition.
+Chained module syntax with some form of self-awareness, module.js enforces a sequential dependency resolution and will ensure that a module's dependencies and their respective dependencies are resolved before running the module definition.